Oscar679/iot_project/README.md

 **Environment variables and Flask setup**
   - load.dotenv() - loads environment variables (hostname, username, password and name for database) in a way that keeps them secret for anyone viewing the code
-  - os.getenv() retrieves the specified environment variable from the systems .env file
+  - os.getenv() retrieves the specified environment variable from the system's .env file
   - Flask(_name_) - instantiates an object of the Flask class.

 ```python